Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Reionisation Predictions

 Fig. \ref{fig:global_xray} shows the 21-cm GS for $\genpsim$ and $\gensim$.
 We find that the \genpsim simulation has a similar (but broader) absorption feature, though occurring earlier in redshift, relative to $\gensim$.
 This highlights the importance of introducing the low-mass haloes beyond the resolution limit of $\gensim$.
 By including these in $\genpsim$, the $\lya$ and X-ray background builds up at earlier times due to the additional low-mass haloes.
 The $\lya$ background couples the spin temperature to the gas kinetic temperature $T_{\rm K}$, which is much lower than the CMB temperature $T_{\rm CMB}$, resulting in the broader and earlier absorption.
 We also point out that the gradient of the absorption feature in the 21-cm GS is larger in \gensim as compared to $\genpsim$.
 The delayed but sudden formation of sources in $\gensim$, relative to $\genpsim$, results in a comparatively rapid build-up of the stellar mass and consequently the radiation backgrounds.

 Fig. \ref{fig:21ps_xray} compares the evolution of the spherically-averaged 3-D 21-cm PS at fixed spatial scales ($k\sim 0.1$ $\rm Mpc^{-1}$ and $k\sim 1$ $\rm Mpc^{-1}$) for the \gensim and \genpsim simulations.
-The large-scale ($k\sim 0.1$ Mpc$^{-1}$) 21-cm power is expected to have three peaks corresponding to the \lya-pumping, X-ray heating, and reionisation epochs (see \citealt{Pritchard2007}, \citealt{MesingerXRay}).
-On the other hand, the redshift evolution of the 21-cm power on small-scales ($k\sim 1$ Mpc$^{-1}$) is characterised by two peaks corresponding to a combined \lya-pumping and EoH, and an EoR peak (\citealt{Yuxiang2020}).
-Typically, on small scales, the impact of the EoH is harder to disentangle as it primarily impacts larger scales due to the larger mean free path of X-ray photons.

 For both of these scales, the evolution of the power for \gensim is qualitatively similar to $\genpsim$.
-However, the delayed formation of stellar mass in \gensim results in there being considerable difference between the timing of the peaks.
-The \lya-coupling peak in \gensim is delayed to relative to \genpsim by $\Delta z \sim 3$.
+However, the delayed formation of stellar mass in \gensim results in there being considerable differences between the timing of the peaks.
+The \lya-coupling peak in \gensim is delayed relative to \genpsim by $\Delta z \sim 3$.
 Below $z\sim7$, when the X-rays have already initiated the EoH and EoR is well on its way, the power in both \genpsim and \gensim becomes similar.

-We point out that both \genpsim and \gensim only exhibit two peaks for the $k\sim 0.1$ $\rm Mpc^{-1}$ mode.
+Even though the large-scale ($k\sim 0.1$ Mpc$^{-1}$) 21-cm power is expected to have three peaks corresponding to the \lya-pumping, X-ray heating, and reionisation epochs (see \citealt{Pritchard2007}, \citealt{MesingerXRay}) we observe only two peaks in our simulations.
 The EoH peak, expected at $z \sim 12$ for \genpsim (corresponding to the minima of the global signal; see Fig. \ref{fig:global_xray}) is masked by the $\lya$ peak.
-They have merged together into one broad peak owing to the timing and build-up of the backgrounds during these two epochs\footnote{Another contributing factor is the slower build up of the backgrounds owing to the time-scales of ionising photons (different gradients in the global signal).}.
+They have merged together into one broad peak owing to the timing and build-up of the backgrounds during these two epochs\footnote{Another contributing factor is the slow build-up of the backgrounds owing to the time-scales of ionising photons (as evidenced by the different gradients of the global signals).}.

+On the other hand, the redshift evolution of the 21-cm power on small-scales ($k\sim 1$ Mpc$^{-1}$) is characterised by two peaks corresponding to a combined \lya-pumping and EoH, and an EoR peak (\citealt{Yuxiang2020}).
+Typically, on small scales, the impact of the EoH is harder to disentangle as it primarily impacts larger scales due to the larger mean free path of X-ray photons.